Your Guide to the Masters Programme

 WYAM’s committee has authorised their Chief Observer to put together a “Masters Class” to prepare potential Masters candidates for what to expect on the IAM Roadsmart Master Riders course.

-WYAM’s Master Class will be overseen by the chief observer, Vernon Miles.
-Vernon is an IAM Roadsmart Masters Mentor and passed the Masters test with a distinction.
+WYAM’s Master Class will be overseen by the chief observer, Andy Peel.
+Andy is an IAM Roadsmart Masters Rider and passed the Masters test with a distinction.
 The other trainers are also Masters Riders.

 The prerequisites for entry onto the WYAM Master Class program are that candidates have passed their IAM Roadsmart advanced rider test and that they are a fully paid up members of WYAM.